zentrumnawi/solid-discussions/solid-git-workflow.md

 #### s.o.l.i.d.
 Frontend

-s.o.l.i.d. makes use of [SemVer](https://semver.org/) to display and maintain version numbers.
-The mode of use might (and should) be discussed in the future, but for the time being, the version should be adjusted manually with every merge to `dev`.
+s.o.l.i.d. adheres (however loosely) to the [SemVer](https://semver.org/) concept to display and maintain version numbers.
+The version **must** be adjusted manually with every merge to `dev`.
 Since the Frontend does not expose an API where others depend on, it's not that critical.
-It is just a helper for our internal accounting.
+It is more of a helper for our internal accounting.

-The version is in the main repository's `package.json` (Line 3), please follow the `Major.minor.patch_tag` to the best of your knowledge; we have no real conventions yet.
-If in doubt, ask a colleague.
+The version is in the main repository's `package.json` (Line 3), please follow the `Major.minor.patch_tag` to the best of your knowledge.
+- `patch_tag` should be bumped upon smaller changes like typos, corrections of existing components etc.
+- `minor` version should be increased upon new features, medium changes, dependcy or framework upgrades
+- `major` version should be increased upon "breaking" changes, e.g. changes in connection with endpoints, major strategy changes etc.

+I in doubt, ask a colleague.

-Since the s.o.l.i.d.
-Frontend is a monorepo but the apps are released and deployed independently, there is a difference between the s.o.l.i.d. version (i.e. the actual status of the repository's `dev` branch) and an app's release version.
-The release version (see [release howto](solid-frontend-release.md)) must be set manually.
-The major/minor/patch basics apply as well.
+~Since the s.o.l.i.d.
+Frontend is a monorepo but the apps are released and deployed independently, there is a difference between the s.o.l.i.d. version (i.e. the actual status of the repository's `dev` branch) and an app's release version.~

 ### 7. Merge the pull request